thedinkardubey/sarvavihar-backend/DEPLOYMENT.md

 ## Overview

-This guide provides instructions for deploying the Sarvavihar e-commerce application on Vercel.
+This guide provides instructions for deploying the Sarvavihar e-commerce application on Vercel or Render.
 The application consists of two parts:

 1. **Frontend**: React application
 2. **Backend**: Node.js/Express API

 ## Prerequisites

-- A Vercel account
+- A Vercel or Render account
 - GitHub repositories for both frontend and backend
 - MongoDB Atlas account with a configured cluster

 ## Backend Deployment

+### Vercel Deployment

 1. **Push your code to GitHub** (if not already done)